-David LeFebvre begins his second season as Merrimack College women's rowing head coach in 2014-15.
+David LeFebvre begins his third season as Merrimack College women's rowing head coach in 2015-16.

 The former Boston University Head Men's Crew Freshman Coach and Recruiting Coordinator, LeFebvre was hired as the second-ever head coach in the history of Merrimack women's crew on Aug.
 22, 2013.